 We drove into the canyon, eyes wide open in absolute reverence at the beautiful cliffs.
 They seemed never-ending.
 We made our campsite by the river and spent most of our days at the French Cattle Range.
 If I didn’t have a Vedauwoo date to keep, I could have stayed many weeks to climb the perfect crimps and endless mono pockets.

 The rock in Ten Sleep was incredibly similar to that of Shelf Road.
-A few times I tried squeezing a second finger into a pocket and was delightfully surprised—others, quite the opposite before a big fall and soft catch as Matt threw extra slack my way.
+A few times I tried squeezing a second finger into a pocket and was delightfully surprised—others, quite the opposite before a big fall as Matt jumped up for a softer catch.

-I stick by my original theory: you can’t climb 13 without trying 13.
-I think that even if you are going bolt to freaking bolt, you’re still making the moves and getting better by doing so.
+I stick by my original theory: you can’t climb 5.13 without trying 5.13.
+Even if you are going bolt to freaking bolt, you’re still making the moves and getting better by doing so.
 (Plus, if I keep hang dogging my way through 13s, then my chances of climbing 12s clean keep getting better and better!)

-Grasshopper Wall was where we found Blue Light Special (5.13a/b) and Dances With Cows (5.13a).
+At Grasshopper Wall, we found Blue Light Special (5.13a/b) and Dances With Cows (5.13a).
 Matt was kind enough to not only do the dishes and make the morning coffee, but he also hung the draws on most of our climbs—a total gentleman!
-The start of Dances felt much like a dance, very finicky and sequence-y, about eighty feet of tiny holds and minimal feet.
+The start of Dances felt much like a dance, very finicky and sequence-y, with tiny holds and minimal feet.
 But when the feet appeared, you could just motor through sections.
 It was a real beauty.